d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   contents of a `sweeprolog-mode' buffer into the embedded SWI-Prolog runtime.
-After a buffer is loaded, the predicates it defines can be queried from Elisp (see Querying Prolog) and from the `sweep' top-level (see The Prolog top-level).
+After a buffer is loaded, the predicates it defines can be queried from Elisp (see Querying Prolog) and from the `sweep' top-level (see The Prolog Top-Level).
 In `sweeprolog-mode' buffers, `sweeprolog-load-buffer' is bound by default to `C-c C-l'.
 By default this command loads the current buffer if its major mode is `sweeprolog-mode', and prompts for an appropriate buffer otherwise.